-GOP Comes Up Short in Challenge to Nevada Ballot Count Plan
+Trump-Linked Suit Over Nevada Ballot Count Comes Up Short

-(Bloomberg) — Two Republican candidates for Congress failed to produce evidence of wrongdoing in a lawsuit over Nevada’s procedure for tallying mail-in ballots, a federal judge ruled.
+(Bloomberg) — Two Republican candidates for Congress failed to produce evidence of wrongdoing in a lawsuit challenging Nevada’s procedure for tallying mail-in ballots, a federal judge ruled.

+Their suit echoed unsubstantiated claims of “irregularities” in the swing state made by President Donald Trump’s campaign, which announced the allegations at a press conference in Nevada on Thursday.

-U.S. District Judge Andrew Gordon in Las Vegas on Friday evening denied the candidates’ request for an injunction barring Nevada’s biggest county from using a machine with advanced signature-matching technology they said wasn’t catching mismatches.
+At an emergency hearing in Las Vegas on Friday evening, U.S. District Judge Andrew Gordon denied the two candidates’ request for an injunction barring Nevada’s biggest county from using a machine with advanced signature-matching technology they said wasn’t catching mismatches.

-The plaintiffs “haven’t demonstrated a likelihood of success,” the judge said at an emergency hearing.
+The plaintiffs “haven’t demonstrated a likelihood of success,” the judge said.
 If they return “with more evidence,” he said, he’d reconsider the request.

 The candidates, former Nevada state legislator James Marchant and a lawyer, Daniel Rodimer, both of whom are trailing their Democratic rivals, wanted to force the county to re-process thousands of ballots and use only people to process those that hadn’t yet gone through the disputed machine.